-Chris Atkins is a man known by many who appreciate tallest trees, as the discoverer of Stratosphere Giant (2000) and co-discoverer of Hyperion, Helios and Icarus (all 3 in 2006).
-Four conifers with the tallest known tops on the face of the planet.
+Chris Atkins is a man known as the discoverer of Stratosphere Giant (2000) and co-discoverer of Hyperion, Helios and Icarus (all in 2006).
+Four extraordinary evergreens with the tallest known tops on the face of the planet.

-Among those who have explored with him, he is known as one of the best in the world at measuring.
-Here is a quote that canopy scientist Prof. Sillett had put (2010) on his site's collaborator section about Chris:
+Among those who have explored with him, he is known as one of the best in the world at measuring redwoods.
+Here is a quote that canopy scientist Dr. Stephen Sillett put (2010) on his site's collaborator section about Chris:

 "Chris Atkins is a tall tree expert who has found and measured most of the super-tall Sequoia, Sequoiadendron, Pseudotsuga, and Picea discovered since 2000.
 He is a world-class surveyor whose ground-based measurements of tree height often agree with my direct tape measurements to within 1 cm"

 Chris Atkins was also a character of the book (2007) The Wild Trees, by author Richard Preston.
-The narrative builds to a crescendo, where Chris Atkins and Michael Taylor discover the tallest redwood, Hyperion.
+The narrative builds to a crescendo where Chris and Michael Taylor discover the tallest redwood, Hyperion.

-The super tall redwoods and other species he found, provided more than mere discoveries or a place in the Guinness Book of World Records.
-The measurements and experience have helped generate more public interest in forests, plus boosted data for canopy research.
+The super tall redwoods and other species he found provided more than jus finding for discovery's sake or a place in the Guinness Book of World Records.
+The measurements and experience helped generate more public interest in forests, plus boosted data for canopy research.
 And that leads to a broader education about coast redwoods.

 Chris does not compromise quality when it comes to measuring.
 He does not simply want a window through the canopy that he can aim a laser through.
 Chris wants a wndow of space which can last for years in case he needs to return.
-He double and triple checks tripod legs and fasteners.
-And he will sit and wait for 20 minutes until the wind subsides and the tops quit swaying.
-The measurements are repeated, and he uses a cable to avoid slight movement of the laser rangefinder.
-Its precision all the way.
+He double and triple checks tripods, fasteners and numbers.
+Chris will sit and wait for 20 minutes until the wind subsides and the tops quit swaying.
+The measurements are repeated and he uses a trigger cable to avoid slight movement.
+Atkins is Mr. Precision all the way.

 Few people can keep track of a redwood top like Chris.
 Sometimes he needs to go up a slope or meander through the forest to get a better window to aim through.
-Even though the top he will measure repeatedly vanishes out of sight, he's still able to pin-point his target.
+Even though the top repeatedly vanishes out of sight he's still able to pin-point his target.